eharris93/appc-whatami/README.md

 # What can I do?

-Currently you do run the following commands
+Currently you can run the following commands

 ~~~bash
 qe switchenv -u <username> -p <password> -e <environment>